al8n/smol-bytes/README.md

 # smol-bytes

-`smol-bytes` provides `SmolBytes`, a small byte buffer that stores up to 39 bytes inline and falls back to a [`bytes::Bytes`] allocation for larger data.
+`smol-bytes` provides `Bytes`, a small byte buffer that stores up to 39 bytes inline and falls back to a [`bytes::Bytes`] allocation for larger data.
 Cloning inline values is a plain copy, while heap-backed buffers share the allocation.